Can You Get Scammed on Airbnb?

-According to CBC, Airbnb shut down a Montreal-based host with the username “AJ” after an investigation revealed that AJ and other accounts were listing the same properties under different names while boosting each other’s ratings and writing fake reviews that portrayed the accommodations to be much nicer than their reality.
+According to CBC, Airbnb shut down a Montreal-based host with the username “AJ” after an investigation revealed that AJ and other accounts were listing the same properties under different names while boosting each other’s ratings and writing fake reviews that portrayed the accommodations to be much nicer than they were.

 AJ was one of Airbnb’s biggest hosts in Canada because of the way “he” was able to manipulate and mislead Airbnb and its users.
 Now, users are concerned about the platform’s ability to protect guests and identify sketchy listings, especially because of the way this situation was handled.